top of page

 As you can see, the Citrisolve saturates the paper, allowing you to see the image.

-Depending on how big the surface and design you are transferring, you might want to only do a section at a time so you can complete the next step quickly…
+Depending on how big the surface and design you are transferring, you might want to do only a section at a time so you can complete the next step quickly…

 Step 5